conradakunga/Blog/_posts/2025-12-24-overriding-endpoint-authorization-when-using-a-single-aspnet-carter-module-in-c-net.md

 ## Override the authorization of the `secured` group

-The first way is to register the endpoint on the secured group, and then override the authorization settings by calling [AllowAnonymous()](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.authorizationendpointconventionbuilderextensions.allowanonymous?view=aspnetcore-10.0#microsoft-aspnetcore-builder-authorizationendpointconventionbuilderextensions-allowanonymous-1(-0)).
+The first way is to register the endpoint on the `secured` group, and then **override** the authorization settings by calling [AllowAnonymous()](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.authorizationendpointconventionbuilderextensions.allowanonymous?view=aspnetcore-10.0#microsoft-aspnetcore-builder-authorizationendpointconventionbuilderextensions-allowanonymous-1(-0)) on the endpoint.

 The code will look like this: